-The Coconino and Prescott national forests, along with the City of Flagstaff and Yavapai and Coconino counties, will be moving to Stage Two fire restrictions on Friday at 8 a.m.
+The Coconino and Prescott national forests, along with the City of Flagstaff and Yavapai County, will be moving to Stage Two fire restrictions on Friday at 8 a.m.
 Officials say due to warmer weather conditions, increased fire dangers and public safety, the time is now to go into the next level of restrictions.
-Stage One restrictions have been in effect since May 14th.
+The forest has been in Stage One since May 14th.
 Stage Two restrictions means any fires will be prohibited inside or outside a controlled campground.
-Smoking will also be prohibited.
-Between 9 a.m. and 8 p.m., operating a chainsaw or other equipment powered by a gasoline engine won’t be allowed, as well as using an explosive, blasting, welding or operating a torch.
-Fire restrictions will remain in place until adequate precipitation falls.
+Smoking will also be prohibited across the forest.
+Between 9 a.m. and 8 p.m., operating a chainsaw or other equipment powered by a gasoline engine won’t be allowed as well as using an explosive, blasting, welding or operating a torch will be prohibited.
+Fire restrictions will remain in place until the forest receives adequate precipitation.
 Violation of the restrictions is punishable by a fine of up to $5,000, six months in jail or both.